Sir Mervyn King rejects criticism for crisis

 BBC business editor Robert Peston said that Sir Mervyn had blamed a range of other people.

-"He blamed the recklessness of banks; he blamed a collective 'failure of imagination' to see that banks' huge increase in lending was the mother of all dangerous bubbles waiting to burst; he blamed the last Labour government for stripping the Bank of England in 1997 of its direct powers to regulate banks."'Mistakes'
+"He blamed the recklessness of banks; he blamed a collective 'failure of imagination' to see that banks' huge increase in lending was the mother of all dangerous bubbles waiting to burst; he blamed the last Labour government for stripping the Bank of England in 1997 of its direct powers to regulate banks."

 Sir Mervyn was keen to talk about the new institutions that have been put in place by the Bank of England since the crisis.